core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * In the former stand-alone case, updating the OSCORE Sender/Recipient IDs effectively results in updating part of the current OSCORE Security Context.

    That is, a new Sender Key, Recipient Key and Common IV are derived as defined in {{Section 3.2 of RFC8613}}.
 Also, the Sender Sequence Number and the replay window are re-initialized accordingly, as defined in {{Section 3.2.2 of RFC8613}}.
-Since the same Master Secret is preserved, perfect forward secrecy is not achieved.
+Since the same Master Secret is preserved, forward secrecy is not achieved.

    Finally, as defined in {{id-update-additional-actions}}, the two peers must take additional actions to ensure a safe execution of the OSCORE IDs update procedure.